 Welcome to the research section of our website!
 We began as a small group of dedicated biologists interested in tamarin genetics, but have continued to grow each year, expanding our research into new species and fields of biology.
-We now operate the largest primate mark and recapture program in Perú, and one of the largest on the continent, which has catapulted us into areas of research such as primate communication, visual and olfactory perception, parasite ecology, dispersal behavior, territoriality, development and senescence.
+We now operate the largest primate mark and recapture program in Perú, and one of the largest on the continent, which has catapulted us into areas of research such as primate communication, visual and olfactory perception, parasite ecology, dispersal behaviour, territoriality, development and senescence.
 The information that follows is a snapshot view of how the project operates from start to finish, with an overview of our research foci and some recent progress.
 We invite you to contact us for more information to satisfy a curiosity, inquire about collaborating, or get involved.

 - Section 1: A schematic of our research activity from start to finish, although many tasks span multiple-years

 - Section 2: Progress reports from some of our research programs.
 (Note: several of our online summaries are still being developed and should be released soon.)

 - Section 3: A few descriptive statistics on the field program as a whole – the team, field seasons, and our study subjects

 - Section 4: The primates at the Los Amigos Biological Research Station.
 Click the composite image for a visual description of each species we investigate.